HOW TO FUND YOUR STUDY ABROAD PROGRAM

 Talk to people who have secured Graduate Assistantships before

-It is always good to consult people who have already achieved something and in this case, you should try to talk to people who have already secured Graduate Assistantships in previous terms.
+It is always good to consult with experienced people and in this case, you should try to talk to people who have already secured Graduate Assistantships in previous terms.
 You can ask how they prepared themselves, what they wrote in their application and many other important points related to it.

 Follow up accordingly